 - SYE 523 Statistical Methods for Engineers 3 credit hours.
 Application of problem-solving tools and procedures for statistical analysis and interpretation of research data.
 Introduction to probability, descriptive data analysis, distribution functions, interval estimation, test of hypothesis, regression models, and analysis of variance. - SYE 530 Fundamentals of Systems Engineering 3 credit hours.
 Fundamental analysis of the system engineering life-cycle process.
 Emphasis is placed on analysis models and techniques used in that process, and the concepts of reliability and robustness. - SYE 532 System Safety 3 credit hours.
 Theories, concepts, applications, and practices of system safety, including accident analysis, hazard analysis, design for safety, human factors and safety, controlling safety during operations, and management of projects and systems.
 Integration of safety skills and resources into all phases of a project's or system's life cycle is emphasized. - SYE 534 Quality Management for Engineers 3 credit hours.
 Tools and techniques for quality management and performance excellence, including fundamental principles, criteria, and historical foundations in the management and measurement of quality and productivity.
-Topics include a review of basic statistics and probability; process variation; statistical process control charting and capability analysis for process, product, and management systems; Six Sigma; an introduction to design of experiments (DOE) in business and industry. - SYE 560 Engineering Project Management 3 credit hours.
-Theory and practice of managing technical projects, including the application of modern project management software to efficiently plan, schedule, and control project activities.
-Topics include selecting project alternatives, managing project teams, risk management, work breakdown structures, precedence grids, precedence node diagrams, analytical methods for network solutions, resource scheduling, leveling and allocation, financial analysis of projects, and project-scheduling simulation. - SYE 570 Systems Verification, Validation and Testing 3 credit hours.
+Topics include a review of basic statistics and probability; process variation; statistical process control charting and capability analysis for process, product, and management systems; Six Sigma; an introduction to design of experiments (DOE) in business and industry. - Systems Verification, Validation and Testing 3 credit hours.
 This course covers the techniques and tools for the verification, validation, and testing (VV&T) of complex systems throughout their life cycle.
 It emphasizes an understanding of quality assessment; inspection; proof-of-correctness; traceability; writing verification, validation, and test plans; and relevant VV&T standards.
 Students will be engaged in projects in systems engineering design and formal approaches to system verification, validation and testing.
 Prerequisites: SYE 530.